alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Within the EEA

 To import from within the EEA, you need a wholesale dealer's licence [wholesale dealer's licence](#wholesale-licence)

+[SME question: when do people need to complete the notification form? https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/473221/Notification_of_intent_to_import_-_application_form.xls]

 ###Outside the EEA